gregoryv/alias/README.md

-alias - package implements mapped func aliases
+cli - package helps define sub commands

-For easy command line utilities where first argument is a command(alias).
+For easy command line utilities where first argument is a command.